NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     d.  ***Configure a stand-alone DFS namespace.***

-4. Your organization’s head office is located in Melbourne, Australia, with branch offices in Sydney, Brisbane, Adelaide, Perth, Darwin, and Hobart.
+4. Your organization's head office is located in Melbourne, Australia, with branch offices in Sydney, Brisbane, Adelaide, Perth, Darwin, and Hobart.
 Your organization has a single Active Directory domain running at the Windows Server 2008 functional level.
 The forest is